Real Estate and MOLD

 CALL INTERSTATE FOR A FREE PHONE ESTIMATE TODAY

-Try us and a 20% discount for inspections on Saturday and Sunday.
+Try us and a 25% discount for all inspections

 We at Interstate Mold Inspection know that selling a home in today's market is a challenge.
 As the inventory of available homes increases, sellers face increasing competition, requiring higher standards for maximum home sale price.
 An increasing number of buyers are employing home inspectors to look for things like radon and other health hazards.
 Homes that are infected with mold contamination face special challenges in today's housing market.
 In such cases, a mold inspection by a professional mold inspection company like Interstate Mold Inspection can make the difference between a quick sale and a frustrating wait for a buyer.
 Homes that pass IAC2 mold tests can be advertised as such, raising buyers' confidence that your home is the right home to buy!